We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A hammock is one of the most relaxing ways to unwind in your backyard or out in nature.
 There’s something about swaying back and forth that instantly puts you at ease.
-When we’re stuck at home and looking for a tropical escape, the best hammock can help you pretend you’re somewhere more exotic.
-You may be missing the beachfront view or server handing you a piña colada, but that doesn’t mean you can’t create a little tranquil space for you, your family, and your guests.
+When we’re stuck at home and looking for a tropical escape, a stylish sling can help you pretend you’re somewhere more exotic.
+You may be missing the beachfront view or server handing you a piña colada, but that doesn’t mean you can’t create a little tranquil space for you, your family, and your guests with the best hammocks.

 A quality hammock is also a game changer for your next camping trip.
 Whether it’s for a quick rest from a day of hiking or a place to spend the night, making a hammock part of your camping-gear arsenal can completely change your overnight game.
 You can forget about the dingy motels by the national parks or rusty old log cabins and create your own refuge in nature, exactly where you want to be.
-These are the best ones, whether you’re looking for a portable hammock, swing, or a hammock with stand.
+These are the best hammocks, whether you’re looking for a portable one, a swing, or one with a stand.

-- Best backyard hammock: Vivere Double Cotton Hammock with Space Saving Steel Stand
+- Best for backyards: Vivere Double Cotton Hammock with Space Saving Steel Stand

-- Best luxury swing: Lazy Daze Hammocks 55″ Double Quilted Fabric Hammock Swing with Pillow
+- Best luxury swing: Lazy Daze Hammocks 55-inch Double Quilted Fabric Hammock Swing with Pillow

 - Best hammock bed: Mac Sports Collapsible Portable Removable Canopy Hammock